SystemSpace/Compendium/compendium.rst

 What does the waiting room look like?
   Dunno, I haven't been there yet.

+What would happen if we were to die in the waiting room?
+  You can't die.

+How does the waiting room work?
+Is it itself its own separate System or is it a part of LFE?
+  It's a part of the small System created for the TSUKI Project.

+Are there people in the waiting room right now?
+  I am not allowed to say whether there's people there.

+Can you name which migrants are certainly dead?
+  No.

+Do you actually know how many migrants died/soulshattered or is that information that only RISEN knows?
+  I can access the information but frankly I don't even want to.

 What is our goal, as of now?
   Collect as much knowledge as possible for LFE!

+Is there any information that would be more valuable in LFE?
+  I suppose more cultural and technological/physics stuff helps.

 Does the upgrade of Systemspace to Systemspace 2 still occur on July 1st, 2017 even though the unlink date has changed?
   No, the upgrade is at the unlink.